Pineapple Cake

 Variations and Substitutions

-- Dietary Adjustments: Use coconut oil instead of butter and almond milk for a dairy-free version.
-Replace regular sugar with coconut sugar for a lower glycemic index option.
+• Dietary Adjustments: Use coconut oil instead of butter and almond milk for a dairy-free version.
+Coconut sugar is a reduced glycemic index alternative to conventional sugar.

 Nutritional Info